Akshaykumar05/Vipassana/README.md

 * Be in present, and keep a balance in thinking about past and future.
 * Respect others opinion.
 * Do regular meditation (make it a part of daily life cycle)
+*
+### How it can be beneficial for you
+* It can increase your productivity in an organization
+* It can helps you to make your emotions balance.
+* Relationships
+* Helps to deal with people in a way that is very friendly.

 ### Conclusion
 * Because it has been found to be genuinely helpful, great emphasis is put on preserving the technique in its original, authentic form.
 It is not taught commercially, but instead is offered freely.